filipvanlaenen/asapop/README.md

 A: AA001 •A: AP •EN: Apple Party •EO: Pomo Partio
 ```

-The example below shows how to include a romanized abbreviation:
+The example below shows how to use a permanent ID and include a romanized abbreviation:

 ```
-A: AA001 •A: ΑΠ •R: AP •EN: Apple Party •EO: Pomo Partio
+A: AA201501 •A: ΑΠ •R: AP •EN: Apple Party •EO: Pomo Partio
 ```

 ### Comments and Empty Lines